top of page

 Christmas floral decorations by Anna Parise, L'Angolo dei Fiori, Cosenza.
 Photo: Emilio and Daniele Iantorno.

-The Holy Mass and the inauguration of the 2024 Nativity scene edition were presided over by His Excellency Monsignor Giovanni Checchinato, Father Francesco Caloiero, and Don Luca Perri.
-Also taking part were Father Antonio Martella, Father Luigi Laricchia, Professor Maria Pernice, Prior of the Confraternity of Santa Caterina, members of the Confraternity of Santa Caterina, Secretary Salvatore Lanzillotta, and the mayor's delegate, City Councilor Francesco Turco.
+Below is the representation of the Holy Mass for the inauguration of the last edition of the Nativity scene by Master Mario Parise, 2024 edition, celebrated by H.E.
+Mons.
+Giovanni Checchinato, Father Francesco Caloiero, and Don Luca Perri.
+Also in attendance were Father Antonio Martella, Father Luigi Laricchia, Professor Maria Pernice Priora of the Confraternity of Santa Caterina, the members of the Confraternity of Santa Caterina, Secretary Salvatore Lanzillotta, and the mayor’s delegate, City Councilor Francesco Turco.

-Thanks to the professionalism and support of Anna Parise from L'Angolo dei Fiori in designing the decorations, our desire has become a reality.
-Her experience and attention to detail have enriched the main altar, giving it a new beauty that conveys harmony and festivity.
-This has helped create a welcoming and serene atmosphere that fully reflects the spirit of the Church of San Francesco d'Assisi in Cosenza, making the environment even more special for all visitors.
+Thanks to the professionalism and valuable support of Anna Parise from L'Angolo dei Fiori in designing the decorations, our vision came to life.
+Her attention to detail and experience in floral arrangements enriched the main altar, giving it new elegance, harmony, and a strong sense of festivity.
+All of this helped create a welcoming and serene environment, perfectly in keeping with the spirit of the Church of San Francesco d’Assisi in Cosenza.

-Come visit the nativity scene, our beautiful church, and admire the Christmas decorations, to experience something unique and immerse yourself in the special atmosphere of Christmas 2024.
+Come and visit the Nativity scene, our beautiful church, and admire the Christmas decorations, to experience something unique and immerse yourself in the special atmosphere of Christmas.

 Christmas Decorations.
-Church of San Francesco d'Assisi, Cosenza, Natale 2024.
+Church of San Francesco d'Assisi, Cosenza.

 BERSAGLIERI

-We are pleased to share with the visitors of our website a small selection of videos from the beautiful performance of the Fanfara dei Bersaglieri, a unit of the Italian Army based in Cosenza, which performed during the Christmas holidays at our church.
+We are pleased to share with the visitors of our website a small selection of videos from the beautiful performance of the Fanfara dei Bersaglieri, a unit of the Italian Army based in Cosenza, which performs during the Christmas holidays at our church.
 The videos include the event of December 16, 2024, followed by a much larger repertoire from 2023.
-As soon as we have the complete recording of the 2024 performance, we will make it fully available on our website for all visitors.

 The repertoire of the Fanfara dei Bersaglieri mainly consists of military marches, but it also includes popular and Christmas pieces, such as those performed during the holiday season.
 During the performance, Christmas songs were played, along with famous hits like "La vita è bella" (Nicola Piovani) and a charming Neapolitan music piece, offering a blend of tradition and engaging music.
 A unique opportunity to immerse yourself in the festive atmosphere and celebrate the beauty of music.